 Wichtiger Hinweis

-On July 1, 2026, a change in the law on basic income support for jobseekers (previously: "citizen's allowance") will come into force.
-Important changes and new regulations are presented for you below.
+On July 1, 2026, an amendment to the law governing basic income support for job seekers (previously known as “Bürgergeld”) will take effect.
+The key changes and new provisions are outlined below.

 Note: